RetroReversing/retroReversing/categories/misc/Books.md

 ---
 ## Published in 1981
 This section will cover books related to game development published in the year 1981.
 This was the year that the **SINCLAIR ZX81** was released which used the Zilog Z80 microprocessor.
-It was the go to choice for bedroom programmers as it was very cheap and games could be written to cassete tapes and distributed.
-Towards the end of the year the ** BBC MICRO** was released in the UK and became hugely successful and was one of the first computers for many future programmers in the UK Games Industry.
+It was the go to choice for bedroom programmers as it was very cheap and games could be written to cassette tapes and distributed.
+Towards the end of the year the **BBC MICRO** was released in the UK and became hugely successful and was one of the first computers for many future programmers in the UK Games Industry.

 Cover | Title | Author | Software | Notes
 ---|---|---|---|---